Unhosted wallet verification

 6. We display verification results.

-At this step, we receive the Encrypted Message, decrypt it, and check with the Initial Message.
+At this step, we receive the encrypted message, decrypt it, and check with the initial message.
 If the messages are the same, the applicant has passed verification, in which case, we calculate the transaction risk score and send you the applicantKytTxnApproved webhook to validate successful wallet confirmation.